 The client is asked to complete a questionnaire regarding noise exposure and hearing related health history.
 If the testing is taking place on-site in a mobile testing unit, the worker would have been provided with a copy of this form prior to their mobile testing appointment.
 If the worker forgets this form, or did not receive it, the technician will have additional copies available for them to complete prior to their test.
-A copy of the audiometric history form is available for download here.

 Once the technician has reviewed the paperwork to ensure it is complete, the client is seated inside a sound proof booth and is given headphones and a hand switch.
 The technician then explains to them how the testing will be completed.
 They will be given a headset and a hand switch and asked to press the hand switch every time they hear a tone come through the headset.